Engee documentation

 Arguments

 • model_path::String: the absolute or relative path to the model from which the code is generated.
-A model object (an object of the type) can be used as an argument. model received by the function engee.gcm).
+The model object (type object) can be used as an argument. model received by the function engee.gcm).

 • output_dir::String: the absolute or relative path to the directory where the generated code will be saved.
 If the directories output_dir if it does not exist, it will be created automatically.